eNMS-automation/eNMS/docs/source/automation/servicetypes/data_processing.md

     - `Apply TextFSM Template (list output)`.
     - `Apply TextFSM Template`.

-- `Regular Expression / TestFSM Template Text / Jinja2 Template / TTP Template`:
+- `Regular Expression / TestFSM Template Text / Jinja2 Template / TTP Template`-
   regular expression, TextFSM template, Jinja2 template, or TTP template depending on the value of the "Processing" field.
 The text of the expression or template goes here.

-- `Operation`- Choose the operation type:
+- `Operation`-Choose the operation type:

     - `Set/Replace`: Set the variable value.
     - `Append to a list`: Append the value to an existing list.